javalin/website/_posts/tutorials/community/2021-07-11-using-javalin-as-http-simulator.md

 }
 ```

-Don’t worry as this won’t make your tests slow; Javalin is extremely fast booting up (hundreds of start/stops in a few \
+Don’t worry as this won’t make your tests slow; Javalin is extremely fast booting up
-seconds).
+(hundreds of start/stops in a second).

 I won't include the implementations because this tutorial is focused on testing.
 If you're curious, you can find them at
 a [sample project](https://github.com/lsoares/clean-architecture-sample) I have for experiments (search